secretstartups/handbook/support/workflows/customer_console.html.md

 ### fix_dotcom_seats

-In any situation similar to [seat count is 0](https://gitlab.com/gitlab-org/gitlab/-/issues/220010), you can use this function to update the number of seats in GitLab.com to the quantity listed in the associated customers portal order.
+In any situation similar to [seat count is 0](https://gitlab.com/gitlab-org/gitlab/-/issues/220010), you can use this function to update the number of seats in GitLab.com to the quantity listed in the associated Subscriptions App order.

 #### Parameters